Windows 10 Version 21H1 Reaches End-of-Service on December 13, 2022

-On May 11, 2021 Windows 10 Home, Pro (1909) and Enterprise Education and IoT Enterprise (1803, 1809) of Windows 10 will go end of life.
-These EOL dates mean that your devices won't receive anymore security updates, patches or technical support from Microsoft.
-We recommend our users to update all the Windows installations within your organization.
+On December 13, 2022, Windows 10 version 21H1 Home and Pro, Enterprise and Education, and IoT Enterprise will go end of life.
+This EOL date means that your devices won't receive any more security updates, patches, or technical support from Microsoft.
+We recommend that you update all the Windows installations within your organization.

 Windows Server EOL